EanKeen/portable-start/README.md

 Bootstraps the creation of a USB configured with Scoop.
 Contains scripts to make Scoop more portable.

+## Archive
+This project has been archived.
+Expect no further deveopment.
+Rather than using this tool, simply format the file system on your portable device as NTFS.
+Then follow the [scoop instalation procedures](https://github.com/lukesampson/scoop) and create a simple script that changes environmental variables on the fly.
+No abstractions that obfuscate a simple procedure; no fancy setup.

 ## Installation Procedure

 Nukes and partitions a selected disk.
 It installs